 My youngest daughter (now a student so is making her own food) asked me how to prepare leeks the other day.
 That's when I realised I should perhaps mention this here.

-As we buy them straight from the farmers' market (more on the leek page), there's rather a lot of dirt hidden inside them.
-By cutting off the green tops (⅔ from the top), cut through horizontally in the middle in order to clean out the dirt inside each layer under running water.
+Cut off the green tops (⅔ from the top).
+Then cut through horizontally in the middle in order to clean out the dirt inside each layer under running water.

-Buttered Leeks for the Pie Filling
+Buttered Leeks for the Flamiche Pie Filling

-Slice the cleaned leeks and toss over a medium heat for 5 minutes in melted unsalted butter.
 As it's often difficult to find good quality salted butter, I like to use unsalted butter and add a good pinch or two of French fleur de sel salt.
-Turn them around, lower the heat, cover the pan and leave them to soften for about 15 minutes.
-Then leave them to cool with the lid off so that there's no condensation, making them soggy.

-I strongly recommend making your own pie dough or pastry for this Flamiche.
-Especially as I love to add the secret touch of curry powder into the pastry for a special homemade touch.
 Adding a touch of curry powder enhances the leeks' flavour.
 Once you try this, I'm sure you'll want to do this again with also a chicken or left-over turkey pie for the holidays!

 Roll out the pastry not too thick.
 A thin pastry-like dough for this leek pie makes it particularly light.
 Blind baking the pastry just for 15 minutes using baking beans ensures that the crust will be crisp and not become soggy later with the leek filling.